ntaiprogrammer/MollysGameSaveMule/README.md

 So you install the Gamepass version of DRG and load it up to make sure it works.

-But now, your empty xbox save file now has the most recent changes.
+But now, your empty Xbox save file has the most recent changes...

-A program that only considers most recent file write will overwrite your 200-hour Steam save with your empty Xbox save!
+A program that only considers most recent file write would overwrite your 200-hour Steam save with your EMPTY Xbox save!

 ### So we punched the guy in R&D until he agreed to come up with a solution.
 ### Prioritize file size!